hreypar/felicidades/README.md

 The output of the project consists of a birthday greeting for each person listed in the input table.
 The workflow generates a PDF file containing a warm congratulatory message customized for the individual and a Birthday Cake if applicable (if it is in fact the person's birthday, a plot visualization representing their favorite cake flavor (color) is included).

 The actual output files are organized into the following structure within the results/celebracion/ directory:
-- felicitaciones_para_Name.pdf: Individualized PDF file for each person, where Name is replaced with the name of the individual (e.g., felicitaciones_para_Bill.pdf).
+- felicitaciones_para_Name.pdf: Individualized PDF file, where Name is replaced with the name of the individual (e.g., felicitaciones_para_Bill.pdf).
-- pastel_Name.log: Log file documenting the process of creating the birthday cake visualization for each person, where Name is replaced with the name of the individual (e.g., pastel_Bill.log).
+- pastel_Name.log: Log file documenting the process of creating the birthday cake visualization, where Name is replaced with the name of the individual (e.g., pastel_Bill.log).

 ### Use your own data

-If you want to congratulate your own friends with virtual cakes, you only need to add (or edit) a csv table similar to [`config/cumpleaneros_octubre.tsv`](https://github.com/hreypar/felicidades/blob/main/config/cumpleaneros_octubre.csv) with your own people's birthdays and update the [`config/config.yaml`](https://github.com/hreypar/felicidades/blob/main/config/config.yaml) file accordingly.
+If you want to congratulate your own friends with virtual cakes, you only need to add (or edit) a csv table similar to [`config/cumpleaneros_octubre.csv`](https://github.com/hreypar/felicidades/blob/main/config/cumpleaneros_octubre.csv) with your own people's birthdays and update the [`config/config.yaml`](https://github.com/hreypar/felicidades/blob/main/config/config.yaml) file accordingly.

 ## Project structure